U.S. and China likely to trade blows at Asian security meeting | Law-Order

 Relations between China and the United States have been tense in recent months, with the world's two largest economies clashing over everything from Chinese belligerence towards Taiwan, its military activity in the South China Sea and Beijing's attempts to expand influence in the Pacific region.
 "The key issue this year is inevitably going to be the U.S.-China competitive relationship," said Meia Nouwens, Senior Fellow for Chinese Defence Policy and Military Modernisation at The International Institute for Strategic Studies, the think tank that organises the event.

-Ukraine's President Volodymyr Zelenskiy will address the meeting in a virtual session, organizers said.
+Ukraine's President Volodymyr Zelenskiy will address the meeting in a virtual session on Saturday, organisers said.
 On the sidelines of the summit, U.S. Defense Secretary Lloyd Austin and Chinese Minister of National Defence General Wei Fenghe are expected to hold their first face-to-face meeting since President Joe Biden took office.

 'COME OUT SWINGING' With U.S. military and political capital soaked up by the war in Ukraine, Austin will be under pressure to convince China's rivals in Asia that they can rely on Washington.